spatialcarpentry/cartography/index.md

 ---
 {% include JB/setup %}

-## Goals/Objectives
+## Objectives

-After finishing this lesson, you will be able to:
+After completing this section, you will:

-  - recognize the basic elements of a map
+- Recognize the basic elements of a map
-  - understand the purpose of color in cartography
+- Understand the purpose of color in cartography
-  - create a map layout in QGIS
+- Create a map layout in QGIS
-  - create a web map in Leaflet
+- Create a web map in Leaflet

 ## Topics